mikeizbicki/ucr-cs100/textbook/casestudies/ioccc-hamano/README.md

 ##2.
 Helpful things to know

-This section is intended to provide a starting point to begin deobfuscation and convey prequisite information.
+This section is intended to provide a starting point to begin deobfuscation and convey prerequisite information.

 ####Operation of hamano.c